No-alcohol beer is having its moment

 "Instead of drinking the volumes, people are drinking better value ... instead of buying a dozen beers they might buy a six pack at a higher price point," he said.

-Firth said he expected more low and no-alcohol beer brands to enter the market next year given the increasing uptake and the summer being when more people opted for a light strength beer.
+Firth said he expected more low and no-alcohol beer brands to enter the market next year given the increasing uptake and summer being when more people opted for a light strength beer.
 "I don't think 0% will take over but it will definitely be a growth part of the market."